reshmabidikar/slate/source/includes/_payment.md

 | **transactions** | list | system | **PaymentTransactions** associated with this payment (see below) |
 | **paymentAttempts** | list | system | Payment retries (see below) |

 * **authAmount**: Total amount that is authorized for this payment.
-Often this is the amount autorized by a single AUTHORIZATION paymentTransaction.
+Often this is the amount authorized by a single AUTHORIZATION Payment Transaction.

 * **capturedAmount**: Total amount that has been captured (that is, successfully paid).

 * **purchasedAmount**: Total amount that has been purchased.
-A PURCHASE operation is an autocapture transaction.
+A PURCHASE transaction combines authorization and capture.

 * **refundedAmount**: Total amount that has been refunded.